benedekrozemberczki/karateclub/docs/source/notes/introduction.rst

     from karateclub.dataset import GraphSetReader

-    reader = GraphSetReader("twitch")
+    reader = GraphSetReader("reddit10k")

     graph = reader.get_graphs()
     y = reader.get_target()

 We fit a Graph2Vec graph level embedding, with the standard hyperparameter settings.
 These are pretty widely used settings.
-First, we use the model constructor with custom parameters.
+First, we use the model constructor without custom parameters.
 Second, we fit the model to the graphs.
 Third, we get the graph embedding which is a ``numpy`` array.

 .. code-block:: python

-    from karateclub import Diff2Vec
+    from karateclub import Graph2Vec

-    model = Diff2Vec(diffusion_number=2, diffusion_cover=20, dimensions=16)
+    model = Graph2Vec()
     model.fit(graphs)
     X = model.get_embedding()